 The Underground Construction & Tunneling Engineering minor consists of a minimum of 18 credit hours of coursework from the list below.
 An Area of Special Interest (ASI) in Underground Construction & Tunneling requires 12 credit hours of coursework from the list below.
 A student's advisor may authorize a student's Minor or Area of Special Interest (ASI) application.
 For questions about the minor and to request consideration of additional courses including independent study, students should meet with a UC&T faculty member.
 The petition process requires one month to complete.
-See the following page (http://bulletin.mines.edu/ undergraduate/undergraduateinformation/minorasi) for CSM's Minor and ASI requirements.
+See the following page (p.
+43) for CSM's Minor and ASI requirements.